 All full-time resident and commuter undergraduate students at Pace University are required to have a meal plan.
 Resident graduate students are also required to have a meal plan.
 The meal plan begins on move-in day each fall and spring and concludes on the last day of scheduled finals.
 The Meal Plan is structured as a declining balance plan.

-*Effective for the 2021-2022 academic year, all incoming students, regardless of grade level, meal plan balances will rollover for the current academic year and must be used by end of the Spring semesters.
+*Effective starting 2021-2022 academic year, all incoming students, regardless of grade level, meal plan dollar (dining and flex) balances will rollover for the current academic year and must be used by end of the Spring semesters.
 Meal plan balances are non-refundable and unused funds will be forfeited.
 For students enrolled prior to July 1, 2021, the meal plan balances will continue to roll over until graduating or leaving the university, phasing out with the graduating class of 2024.
 Meal plan balances are non-refundable and unused funds will be forfeited.

 For more information including dining locations, hours, nutritional facts, and events please visit the Pace DineOnCampus websites: